OwenHsiang/Mobile-Applications-for-Sensing-and-Control/HW2/README.md

 # EEP_523_HW2

 ## Overview
 The goal of this assignment is to continue exploring React Native and to practice accessing native features and APIs in React Native, creating a camera app that allows the user to take a photo and blur it in the photo.
 The user can then undo the blur or save the blurred photo to their camera roll.
+You can see the result of this project in "HW2/hw2_demo.mp4".

 ## How the app works
 To explain how my app works, I would like to briefly introduce that how did I build it.